 Notwithstanding my friend pondering his appreciating chronological state of being, what does this say about the business of music?

 It is little wonder the industry is in such a parlous state when a club show for an artist such as Ice Cube costs $110.
-[I wouldn’t call myself a fan but I do own a couple of his recordings.]
-Having worked in the biz for more than a decade I understand why it would cost that much, but I also know that only hard core fans will pay that much.
+As legendary as Ice Cube is, and having worked in the biz for more than a decade, I understand why it would cost that much.
+But I also know that only hard core fans will pay that much to see a live show.
 It’s not a great growth strategy.

 Industry king maker Irving Azoff recently tweeted: